 I am a counsellor, coach and writer currently based in Melbourne, Australia.

-My work is to empower you to listen to and trust your own inner wisdom, connect with your deep essential nature, and to support you on your path of awakening.
+My work is to empower you to listen to and trust your own inner wisdom, connect with your deep essential nature, and to support you on your unique path of awakening.

 In 2013, I walked 2,022 kilometres following the ancient pilgrimage route Via Francigena from Canterbury to Rome.
 It took me 85 days to complete including 7 rest days.
 It was the one of hardest and most beautiful journeys I have ever undertaken that challenged me physically, emotionally, mentally and spiritually.

 - through 4 countries—England, France, Switzerland and Italy

 - across 2 mountain ranges—the Alps and the Apennines